QuickSwap/quickswap-docs/versioned_docs/version-V2/concepts/01-protocol-overview/04-glossary.md

 ### Constant product formula

-The automated market making algorithm used by Uniswap.
+The automated market making algorithm used by Quickswap.
 See [x\*y=k](#x--y--k).

 ### ERC20

-ERC20 tokens are fungibile tokens on Ethereum.
-Uniswap supports all standard ERC20 implementations.
+ERC20 tokens are fungibile tokens on Ethereum and Polygon.
+Quickswap supports all standard ERC20 implementations.

 ### Factory